ovhlabs/knowledge-base/en/_posts/2014-10-21-how-to-install-the-codebox-ide.md

 the default RunAbove firewall settings, you'll need to allow traffic on port 8000.

-Open your RunAbove control panel, click your name in the upper-right corner, click on "Expert Mode", click on "Access & Security", and add a rule to the default security group allowing ingress traffic to port 8000.
+From OpenStack Horizon, click on "Access & Security", and add a rule to the default security group allowing ingress traffic to port 8000.
 Note that your instance is currently open to the public.
 If you want to password-protect your IDE, you can specify usernames and passwords as shown below.